Digigma/TUDDatabaseConnectionAndMore/README.md

 # TUDDatabaseConnectionAndMore
 Connecting a java app to a database and making different changes to it, as well as some basic queries.
-Left out the properties file on purpose and midified the password on all of them.
+Need to mdify the password on all of them, so it'll match your MySQL password, if you have one, otherwise leave it blank.